Humanitarian partners may stop aid to Somalia due to lack of funding | www.lokmattimes.com

 Humanitarian partners may stop aid to Somalia due to lack of funding

-"More Somalis will suffer, and progress achieved over the last decade will be lost," OCHA said in its latest report on the cost of inaction released in Mogadishu, the capital of Somalia.
+"More Somalis will suffer, and progress achieved over the last decade will be lost," it said in its latest report.

 The UN agency warned that the drought emergency in Somalia has worsened with nearly half of the population, 7.7 million people, requiring humanitarian or protection assistance.